junxit/us-congress-bills-116/bill.md

 >     - **(B)** severe storms, including tornados, wind storms, cyclones, and severe winter storms;
 >     - **(C)** wildfires;
 >     - **(D)** earthquakes;
->     - **(E)** flooding;
+>     - **(E)** flooding, including the construction, repair, or replacement of a non-Federal levee or other flood control structure, provided the Administrator, in consultation with the Corps of Engineers (if appropriate), requires an eligible entity to determine that such levee or structure is designed, constructed, and maintained in accordance with sound engineering practices and standards equivalent to the purpose for which such levee or structure is intended;
 >     - **(F)** storm surges;
 >     - **(G)** chemical spills that present an imminent threat to life and property;
 >     - **(H)** seepage resulting from chemical spills and flooding; and
 >     - **(I)** any catastrophic event that the entity determines appropriate.
->   - **(4)** *Zoning and land use planning changes* A participating entity may use not more than 10 percent of a capitalization grant under this section for zoning and land use planning changes focused on—
+>   - **(4)** *Zoning and land use planning changes* A participating entity may use not more than 10 percent of the entity loan fund in a fiscal year to provide financial assistance for zoning and land use planning changes focused on—
 >     - **(A)** the development and improvement of zoning and land use codes that incentivize and encourage low-impact development, resilient wildland-urban interface land management and development, natural infrastructure, green stormwater management, conservation areas adjacent to floodplains, implementation of watershed or greenway master plans, and reconnection of floodplains;
->     - **(B)** the study and creation of agricultural risk compensation districts where there is a desire to remove or set-back levees protecting highly developed agricultural land to mitigate for flooding, allowing agricultural producers to receive compensation for assuming greater flood risk that would alleviate flood exposure to populations centers and areas with critical national infrastructure;
->     - **(C)** the study and creation of land use incentives that reward developers for greater reliance on low impact development stormwater best management practices, exchange density increases for increased open space and improvement of neighborhood catch basins to mitigate urban flooding, reward developers for including and augmenting natural infrastructure adjacent to and around building projects without reliance on increased sprawl, and reward developers for addressing wildfire ignition; and
+>     - **(B)** the study and creation of land use incentives that reward developers for greater reliance on low impact development stormwater best management practices, exchange density increases for increased open space and improvement of neighborhood catch basins to mitigate urban flooding, reward developers for including and augmenting natural infrastructure adjacent to and around building projects without reliance on increased sprawl, and reward developers for addressing wildfire ignition; and
->     - **(D)** the study and creation of an erosion response plan that accommodates river, lake, forest, plains, and ocean shoreline retreating or bluff stabilization due to increased flooding and disaster impacts.
+>     - **(C)** the study and creation of an erosion response plan that accommodates river, lake, forest, plains, and ocean shoreline retreating or bluff stabilization due to increased flooding and disaster impacts.
->   - **(5)** *Establishing and carrying out building code enforcement* A participating entity may use capitalization grants under this section for establishing and carrying out the latest published editions of relevant building codes, specifications, and standards for the purpose of protecting the health, safety, and general welfare of the buildings users against disasters.
->   - **(6)** *Administrative and technical costs* For each fiscal year, a participating entity may use the amount described in paragraph (1)(C) to—
+>   - **(5)** *Administrative and technical costs* For each fiscal year, a participating entity may use the amount described in paragraph (1)(C) to—
 >     - **(A)** pay the reasonable costs of administering the programs under this section, including the cost of establishing an entity loan fund;
 >     - **(B)** provide technical assistance to recipients of financial assistance from the entity loan fund, on the condition that such technical assistance does not exceed 5 percent of the capitalization grant made to such entity.
->   - **(7)** *Limitation for single projects* A participating entity may not provide an amount equal to or more than $5,000,000 to a single hazard mitigation project.
+>   - **(6)** *Limitation for single projects* A participating entity may not provide an amount equal to or more than $5,000,000 to a single hazard mitigation project.
-> - **(g)** *Intended use plans*
+> - **(f)** *Intended use plans*
 >   - **(1)** *In general* After providing for public comment and review, and consultation with appropriate agencies in an entity, Federal agencies, and interest groups, each participating entity shall annually prepare and submit to the Administrator a plan identifying the intended uses of the entity loan fund.
 >   - **(2)** *Contents of plan* An entity intended use plan prepared under paragraph (1) shall include—
 >     - **(A)** the integration of entity planning efforts, including entity hazard mitigation plans and other programs and initiatives relating to mitigation of major disasters carried out by such entity;